 In \cref{fig:meankappa}, we compute the distortion matrix for a given simulated halo catalogue and estimate the averaged convergence in tomographic redshift bins.

-In any case, we use the infinitesimal method in \cref{subsubsec:infinitesimal_beams}, and distinguish three different types of trajectories: first we consider the null geodesics between the observer and sources, then we use the Born approximation where photons propagate in straight lines between the observer and the sources or the source images.
-We note that the last case is strictly theoretical since, to our knowledge, it is not necessarily used nor discussed, however it is interesting from a pedagogical point of view to cover all the possible scenarios.
-We see that for the standard Born approximation, that is when photons propagate in straight lines in the source direction ($\bm{\beta}$), the averaged convergence is consistent with zero within error bars, which is expected.
-For null geodesics, we find that the mean convergence is indeed negative and follows well the theoretical prediction.
+In any case, we use the infinitesimal method in \cref{subsubsec:infinitesimal_beams}, and distinguish three different types of trajectories: first we consider the null geodesics between the observer and sources; then we use the Born approximation where photons propagate in straight lines between the observer and the sources or the source images.
+We note that the last case is strictly theoretical, because to the best of our knowledge it is not necessarily used nor discussed, but is interesting from a pedagogical point of view to cover all the possible scenarios.
+We see that for the standard Born approximation, that is when photons propagate in straight lines in the source direction ($\bm{\beta}$), the average convergence is consistent with zero within error bars, which is expected.
+For null geodesics, we find that the mean convergence is indeed negative and closely follows the theoretical prediction.
 Interestingly, when we use the Born approximation in the direction of images, the result seems to lie in between the first two cases.

 There are two main implications of this result: first, a precise theoretical modelling of weak-lensing observables might need to account for the fact that $\ev{\kappa} \neq 0$ for galaxy surveys.
-Secondly (and more importantly), one should take with caution the distortion matrix evaluated using the Born approximation when constructing realistic simulated catalogues.
-Because in this case, the mean magnification is superior to unity (while in reality it should be strictly equal before the flux cut), and furthermore the magnification probability density function is that of the null-geodesic case multiplied by $\mu$ (this was also discussed in \citealt{takahashi2011probability}).
-When emulating a flux-limited survey, one has to magnify the fluxes (or magnitude) with the magnification, however if one uses the Born approximation, the final number count on the flux-limited sample will be larger than what it should realistically be in comparison to observations.
+Secondly (and more importantly), one should take the distortion matrix evaluated using the Born approximation with caution when constructing realistic simulated catalogues, because in this case, the mean magnification is superior to unity (while in reality it should be strictly equal before the flux cut), and furthermore the magnification probability density function is that of the null-geodesic case multiplied by $\mu$ (this was also discussed in \citealt{takahashi2011probability}).
+When emulating a flux-limited survey, one has to magnify the fluxes (or magnitude) with the magnification; however, if one uses the Born approximation, the final number count on the flux-limited sample will be larger than it should realistically be in comparison to observations.